jamesparry2/Muzz/README.md

 # Muzz

-The Muzz API is a minature api that is designed to handle the managament of users and provide a public interface for a consuming application to use to coordiante discovery of new users for a user to match with, and provide the user the opportunity to match with other users.
+The Muzz API is a miniature API that is designed to handle the management of users and provide a public interface for a consuming application to use to coordinate discovery of new users for a user to match with and provide the user the opportunity to match with other users.

 Below will be subsections denoting the requested functionality, the assumptions that were made that led to technical decisions and how the assumptions impacted the final endpoints.
-Also will be some setup steps on how to run the API locally, for manual verification of the endpoints.
+Also, will be some setup steps on how to run the API locally, for manual verification of the endpoints.

 ## Feature Requests
 - [x] Allow the ability to create users